HistoriaOffical/docs/governance/basex.rst

 .. meta::
-   :description: This guide describes how to set your voting keys on BaseX
+   :description: This guide describes how to set your voting keys on the Web App
    :keywords: historia, guide, voting keys, setup, Web App

 .. _basex-setup: